SC429/SC429.github.io/README.md

 This also used PostgreSQL database to store data.
 I used heroku to create a free PostgreSQL database.

-Additioanlly, this program assumes that you already have the table, contact_info, created in the database.
+Additionally, this program assumes that you already have the table, contact_info, created in the database.
 If you didn't, then it would not be able to insert the data.